DBS Regulated Activity – 5 Things You Should Know

 • Unsupervised activities such as teaching, caring for children or driving a children-only vehicle.

-• Working in ‘specified places’ that have the opportunity to be in contact with children, for example, a school or children’s home.
+• Work taking place in ‘Specified Places’ – establishments where there is the opportunity to be in contact with children.
+For example, a school or children’s home.

 What is a Regulated Activity with Adults?